microsoft/maro/docs/source/key_components/data_model.rst

 Static implementation used Numpy as its data store, do not support dynamic attribute length, the advance of this version is that its memory size is same as its declaration.
-Dynamic implementation is hand-craft c++ implementation, it supports dynamic attribute (list), its will take more memory than static implementation, but will be faster to query snapshot states and attribute accessing.
+Dynamic implementation is hand-craft c++.
+It supports dynamic attribute (list) which will take more memory than the static implementation but is faster for querying snapshot states and accessing attributes.

 Key Concepts
 ------------